Flooding and Climate Change

 Climate change affects Ontario communities in many ways, but one of its most obvious impacts is the increase in storm and shoreline flooding.
 Adapting to more frequent extreme weather events such as flooding will be key to ensuring long-term social and economic stability across the province.

 Flooding is a priority issue for many Ontario municipalities, and particularly for those on shorelines.
-AMO is in the process of preparing an advocacy paper to be released soon on municipal strategies to better respond and adapt to flooding.
+In 2020 AMO released an advocacy paper on municipal strategies to better respond and adapt to flooding.
 Key needs include:

 - greater clarity on jurisdictional responsibility for the costs of flooding;

-- adequate and sustained funding by the provincial and federal governments around both flood recovery and adaptation projectsl; and,
+- adequate and sustained funding by the provincial and federal governments around both flood recovery and adaptation projects; and,

 - a coordinated approach to update flood mapping so municipalities can accurately identify flood hazard areas and reduce risk.